Spooky-dev/pack-man/README.md

 - Generate a Resource and Behavior Pack Manifest.json `/manifest <resource/behavior> <title> <description>`
 - Generate a version 4 UUID `/uuid`

-Note: When don't include the <> and if you're the title or description is longer than a word put `""`
+Note: When don't include the <> and if the title or description is longer than a word put `" "`

 Have Fun! :D